Introducing Learning Pool Automation – the learning campaign builder

 If you’ve heard about the Internet of Things you’ll be aware that practically anything can have an internet connection.
 If anything can have an internet connection, anything could send a statement to an LRS and could be used in a campaign.
 For example:

-What will you make?
 The beauty of launching such a versatile product is that it’s impossible to know what users will come up with.
-Waves isn’t a tool, it’s a toolbox.
+Learning Pool Automation isn’t a tool, it’s a toolbox.
 We can’t wait to see what you build.

 Find out more about Learning Pool Automation and how it can help you maximize learning impact within your organization.

 Get in touch to discover how we can help